aplteam/Tatin/docs/SyntaxReference.md

 Loads all packages and injects required references into `targetSpace`.

-Returns a vector with references to the loaded packages (no dependencies, principal packages only).
+Returns a vector with references to the loaded packages (principal packages only, so no dependencies).

 ### LoadPackages